-Many societies harbor historically rooted distrust toward their governments, which undermines the credibly of government spokespeople who must provide vital information during pandemics.
-IREX can design programs that bring community leaders together with public health officials for trust-building dialogues that help local leaders understand how they can aid in a crisis and government officials understand what they must do to earn citizen trust.
+Many societies harbor distrust toward their governments, which undermines the credibility of government spokespeople who must provide vital information during pandemics.
+IREX can design programs that bring together community leaders and public health officials to help all stakeholders respond to an emergency and earn citizens' trust.
+For example, with support from the Ford Foundation, we launched the Kenya COVID-19 Dashboard to promote government transparency and accountability during the pandemic.

-In Ukraine, the Policy for Ukraine Local Self-Governance (PULSE) program fosters dialogue between local leaders and government officials.
+between local leaders and government officials.